 If a student does not pass the reassessment examination and is eligible to retake the course during the following academic year, the grade of "PEN" [pending] will be converted to a grade of "NC" [no credit].
-When a student repeats a MED course, the student is required to repeat all course requirements, including retaking and passing the NBME subject examination.
+When a student repeats an MED course, the student is required to repeat all course requirements, including retaking and passing the NBME subject examination.
 Under these circumstances, the student will be eligible to receive a grade of "A" in the retaken course, since the student's transcript will include both grades (the "NC" [no credit] and the grade in the retaken course) and will thus record the original unsatisfactory performance.

-If a student fails a MED course and subsequently is dismissed (or resigns) from the Sophie Davis Biomedical Education Program, the Course Director may give the student a non-passing grade of "C" (in courses in which a grade of "B-" is required to pass the course), "P," or "F," depending on the student's performance in the course.
+If a student fails an MED course and subsequently is dismissed or resigns from the CUNY School of Medicine/ Sophie Davis Biomedical Education Program, the Course Director may give the student a non-passing grade of "C" (in courses in which a grade of "B-" is required to pass the course), "P," or "F," depending on the student's performance in the course.
 A grade of "PEN" [pending] may be changed to a grade of "NC" [no credit] on appeal to the Student Academic Progress Committee.

-If a third-year student who is not eligible to repeat a course in the next academic year (either because the student is on a prescription year or has previously had a prescription year) achieves a grade in a third year MED course that is below a "B-" (i.e., 70), that student would ordinarily be dismissed.
+If a third-year student who is not eligible to repeat a course in the next academic year (either because the student is repeating an academic year or has previously repeated an academic year) achieves a grade in a third year MED course that is below a "B-" (i.e., 70), that student would ordinarily be dismissed.
 However, if the student's overall grade is the minimum CCNY passing grade of 60 or higher, the Course Director may award a grade of "C" or "P" as a final course grade.